Boat Maintenance

 Your facility should be pro-active in communicating with customers and contractors the best practices required for boat work both on the water and in the uplands.
 Here are some examples of best practices and ‘yard rules’ from Alaskan harbors and boatyards to give you some ideas.

-Sanding, blasting and scraping
+Sanding, Blasting and Scraping

 In abrasive blasting, sand, glass or plastic bead, walnut sheets, metal shot or grid, sodium bicarbonate or dry ice pellets are used with air pressure or water pressure to remove paint.
 Traditional abrasive blasting of large boat hulls is a messy job resulting in many hundreds of pounds of spent abrasive mixed with bottom paint.
 While the abrasive can be relatively cheap, the labor is costly and the potential environmental impacts are huge.